 This year I published my first purse pattern, The Charleston Bag.
 Of course I had to have it in Christmas colors!
 The Charleston bag is a roomy purse with an inside pocket, completely finished by machine, no hand sewing!

 Of course, the first place to start is to gather those Christmas fabrics.

 Cutting out the pieces, the pattern has all the parts quilted before assembly.
 I load them all together and quilt across several in one pass.

 The bag has a gathered bottom for a more room and capacity.

 You could leave it basic with a cute print on the yoke…

 but the Charleston pattern is made for some bead trim, found in the upholstery department.

 The addition of the swinging beads is so festive!
 Makes me think of Jimmy Stewart and Donna Reed dancing the Charleston in It’s A Wonderful Life, can’t you just hear the music?

 Would you like to make one of these?
-Click on The Charleston Bag to purchase my pattern.
+Click on My Patterns page to purchase my pattern.

 Today’s Sponsor is From My Carolina Home!